 Every day, we engage in some form of harm reduction.
 We wash hands to minimize the risk of COVID-19, use seat belts when driving or wear helmets when playing sports.
-Similarly, there are steps one can take to reduce the risks associated with substance use.
+Similarly, there are steps one can take to reduce risks associated with substance use.

-Instead of stopping altogether, some people respond better when asked if they are willing to cut back.
-Some may be willing to stop using one substance but not others.
-For instance, they stop misusing opioids but keep using marijuana.
+Instead of stopping altogether, some people respond better when asked if they are willing to use substances in a safer manner or cut back.
+Loved ones may be willing to stop using one substance but not others.
+For example, they may stop using opioids but keep using marijuana.

 While there is no one-size-fits-all solution, harm reduction strategies are a way to reduce the health and social risks associated with substance use.
 They may be a good first step for your loved one to take in the direction of wellness.